irv0735/03-JavaScript-Homework/README.md

 Homework for week three - JavaScript Practice Completing code for a random password generator

 The task at hand involved modifying and adding to code that was provided to accept input criteria provided by a user to generate a random password.
-This was very logic oriented task and did not pose much difficulty.
+This was a very logic oriented task and did not pose much difficulty.

 Overview of work:
 * Created some global strings to be used when selecting random characters